Euclid Quick Data Release (Q1): VIS processing and data products: Automated quality control

 \subsection{Image score}

 A second image quality metric, the `score' is computed for each exposure using image postage stamps extracted with \texttt{SExtractor}.
-We compute the median sizes $R^2$ and ellipticities $(\epsilon_1,\epsilon_2)$ of high-S/N stars\footnote{Stars with peak fluxes at least 10\%\ of the pixel saturation limit are used.} across the FPA, derived from second moments weighted by a \ang{;;0.25} standard deviation Gaussian aperture (see Eqs.~\ref{eq:R2} and \ref{eq:e1e2}.
+We compute the median sizes $R^2$ and ellipticities $(e_1,e_2)$ of high-S/N stars\footnote{Stars with peak fluxes at least 10\%\ of the pixel saturation limit are used.} across the FPA, derived from second moments weighted by a \ang{;;0.25} standard deviation Gaussian aperture (see Eqs.~\ref{eq:R2} and \ref{eq:e1e2}.
 We note that a smaller standard deviation is used to mitigate the impact of \acp{CR}).

 The score expresses how much these values deviate from the typical exposure-to-exposure scatter, as determined from the fine-guidance test campaign during \ac{PV} observations in September 2023.
-Because guiding errors are larger in the $Y$ direction than in $X$, the $R^2$ and $\epsilon_1$ values are anti-correlated.
+Because guiding errors are larger in the $Y$ direction than in $X$, the $R^2$ and $e_1$ values are negatively correlated.
 The score is computed as:

 where

 with the reference values

 The covariance matrix is given by